Torches

 Iwatani Torch

 I’ve found that the heat generated by a larger butane/air system is sufficient for most soldering jobs (3578°F).
 You can anneal metal, solder, ball up wire, sweat solder, join ring shanks, etc. If you practice, you might be able to use it for all of your soldering needs.
-That said, some dislike using the larger torch for small soldering jobs like when making settings or other delicate work, because of the large flame.
-As I said earlier, have two sizes on hand!
+Because of the large flame, some dislike using the larger torch for small soldering jobs, such as making settings or other delicate work.
+As I said earlier, I have two sizes on hand!

-While you’re shopping, make sure that the torch you are going to purchase is not a butane soldering iron/heat gun.
-That type uses the flame to heat up metal tips and is only for soft soldering, not the hard (silver soldering) that jewelers do.
+While shopping, make sure that the torch you purchase is not a butane soldering iron/heat gun.
+That type uses the flame to heat metal tips and is only for soft soldering, not the hard (silver soldering) that jewelers do.
+Although, some setups allow you to switch between tips.
+Just be sure that there is a setting that uses just the flame.

 Ronson Butane Fuel

 The smaller butane torches require that you refill them with a pressured butane refiller.
-I end up refilling mine constantly which is one reason I like the larger, canister type for most soldering needs (see below).
+I refill mine constantly, one reason I like the larger canister type for most soldering needs (see below).

 Iwatani Butane

-The torch head twists and sort of locks onto the special canister head (word?).
-Be careful though, it likes to unlock itself often.
-I check that the canister is locked to the torch head, often.
+The torch head twists and locks onto the special canister head.
+Be careful, though; it likes to unlock itself often.
+I check that the canister is locked to the torch head often.

 Here’s a video from Blazer on how to fill their torch with butane.